Common Investment Fund events

 Tom is a full member (MCSI) of the Chartered Institute for Securities and Investment.
 He has also completed the London Business School Foundation and Endowment Asset Management Course.

-Kate has fifteen years investment experience, specialising in investment on behalf of charities, endowments and foundations and joined Schroders Charities in 2005 after four years with Kleinwort Benson Private Bank Charity team.
+Kate specialises in investment on behalf of charities, endowments and foundations and joined Schroders Charities in 2005 after four years with Kleinwort Benson Private Bank Charity team.

 Kate is chair of the Charity Investors' Group, which is a membership organisation providing a forum for investment debate.
 In this role she has collaborated with CFG to launch a guide to written investment policies as well as working with the Treasury, Charity Commission and FCA on establishing a new Charity Authorised Investment Fund structure announced in the 2015 budget.
 Kate co-authored the reports “Intentional Investing” and 'For Good and Not For Keeps' published by the Association of Charitable Foundations in 2015 and 2013 respectively.
 Kate also regularly writes on charity investment in the charity sector press.